I don’t often fall headlessly in love.

 But if he can write books like these, then maybe there’s hope for me, too.

 So, there.
 I’m adding another name to my top-whatever list of Most Beloved Authors.

 I would actually say he ranks among the top three, beside Robin Hobb and Laini Taylor.

 A couple of years or so ago I read a book that made me both uncomfortable and angry.
 I read it because so many people loved the book, the series, the author.
 One of the reasons I haven’t yet completely let go of my anger is that people online still pour out their love.
-Maybe one reader out a hundred feels the way I feel, and sees the book the way I see it.
+Maybe one reader out of a hundred sees the book the same way I see it.

 This anger and discomfort is the reason I’m not going to do a proper review of the book.
-Besides, too much time has passed and the book isn’t fresh in my mind anymore.
+Besides, too much time has passed and the story isn’t fresh in my mind anymore.

-The book in question is The Painted Man (The Warded Man in the US) by Peter V. Brett.
+The book in question is The Painted Man (in the US: The Warded Man) by Peter V. Brett.
 It’s the first book in the Demon Cycles series.

 My discomfort started with how he portrayed one of the POV characters, the girl Leesha.
 She is one out of three protagonists.
 The other two are boys.

 The boys are pretty well fleshed-out characters, even though none of the POV characters act rationally (I’ll come back to that later).
 But Leesha is strangely flat and almost incoherent.